-[Cuddy's] latest research illuminates how “faking” body postures that convey competence and power (“power posing”)–even for as little as two minutes–changes our testosterone and cortisol levels, increases our appetite for risk, causes us to perform better in job interviews, and generally configures our brains to cope well in stressful situations.
+[Cuddy’s] latest research on testosterone booster reviews illuminates how “faking” body postures that convey competence and power (“power posing”)–even for as little as two minutes–changes our testosterone and cortisol levels, increases our appetite for risk, causes us to perform better in job interviews, and generally configures our brains to cope well in stressful situations.
 In short, as David Brooks summarized the findings, “If you act powerfully, you will begin to think powerfully.”

 If two minutes of “strong” poses (such as arms raised overhead in “victory”) makes a difference, imagine what yoga can do.
 Arms up in the air?
 We do that all the time, from Urdhva Hastasana to Virabhadrasana I to, flipping the body upside-down, Adho Mukha Svanasana and Adho Mukha Vrksasana.
 And look at the “weak” body language: collapsed chest, rounded back, dropped head.
 In Iyengar yoga those are the no-no’s!

 The interesting thing about both Cuddy’s study and Iyengar yoga: Neither adds what I’ll call a “pep talk” dimension to the process.
 In both, simply doing a physical action did the trick.